How to Choose the Right Dental Assistant Program near West Point New York

-The Function of a Dental Assistant
+The Job of Dental Assistants

 - Setting and confirming appointments

 - Preparing patients for teeth cleanings and treatments

 - Preparing and sterilizing dental instruments

 - Using suction equipment to clear patients’ mouths

 - Handing instruments to dentists during procedures

 - Readying X-ray machines and handling X-rays

 Licensing and certification requirements for dental assistants vary by state, so check with the New York dental board for your state’s mandates.
 Assistants working with X-ray machines most likely will have to be certified and licensed.
 Many dental assistants who are either required or elect to become certified take the Certified Dental Assistant (CDA) examination offered by the Dental Assisting National Board (DANB).